stewones/firetask/content/en/index.md

 demo: https://demo.firetask.io/
 ---

-Clean, easy to use and bootstrap-friendly starter kit for Ionic Angular applications built upon Firebase.
+Clean, easy to use and bootstrap-friendly Task Management app with tons of native features.

 ## Stack